Code of Student Rights & Responsibilities

 A student may file a complaint against a faculty or staff member for violating the student’s rights as delineated in the Student Code.
 The student should seek to resolve the complaint with the involved faculty/staff member if possible.

-If resolution between student and an academic staff employee or faculty member is not possible, the student may seek redress with the Department Chair of the department which offers the course or supervises the employee.
+If resolution between the student and an academic staff employee or faculty member is not possible, the student may seek redress with the Department Chair of the department that offers the course or supervises the employee.
 If resolution between the student and the Department Chair is not possible, the student may seek redress with the appropriate Dean charged with supervising that department.
 If resolution between the student and the Dean is not possible, the student may seek further redress with the Provost/Vice President of Academic Affairs.
-If the faculty/staff member is dissatisfied with any decision, s/he may appeal to the appropriate Vice President or employ the Grievance Procedure, Policy 151.

-In order to ensure that the highest standards of academic conduct are promoted and supported at the University, students must adhere to generally accepted standards of academic honesty, including but not limited to, refraining from cheating, plagiarizing, falsification, misrepresentation, and/or inappropriately colluding or collaborating.
-The University shall consistently hold students accountable for instances of academic dishonesty and apply appropriate consequences.
+To ensure that the highest standards of academic conduct are promoted and supported at the University, students must adhere to generally-accepted standards of academic integrity and avoid engaging in any act of Academic Misconduct.
+The University shall consistently hold students accountable for acts of Academic Misconduct, apply appropriate Academic Sanctions, and follow the established protocol and procedures.

 - Require that the work be redone, an exam retaken, or an alternate assignment substituted.